Vanderbilt stuns Kentucky to end 26-game SEC losing streak

 VANDERBILT

-The Commodores defense, which had given up a conference-worst 36.8 points per game, was stellar.
-The defense had four sacks and six tackles for loss to go with an interception on the final play of the game.
-CJ Taylor led the defense with six tackles, a sack and the interception.
+The Commodores defense, which had given up a conference-worst 36.8 points per game, was stellar outside of the two touchdown scores.
+The ended up with four sacks and six tackles for loss to go with an interception on the final play of the game.
+CJ Taylor led the ‘Dores defense with six tackles, a sack and the interception.
+That pressure allowed a Vanderbilt defense surrendering 314 yards a game passing to hold Will Levis to just 109 yards on 11-of-23 completions.

 KENTUCKY